EGoverde/Mvvm.Nucleus.Maui/README.md

 - `UseShellNavigationQueryParameters`: Default `true`.
 If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
 - `UseDeconstructPageOnDestroy`: Default `true`.
 Unload behaviors and unset bindingcontext of pages when they are popped.
 - `UseDeconstructPopupOnDestroy`: Default `true`.
 Unset the bindingcontext and parent of popups when they are dismissed.
+- `UseConfirmNavigationForAllNavigationRequests`: Default 'false'.
+If set, all navigation requests will be passed to the `IConfirmNavigation` and `IConfirmNavigationAsync` interfaces.
+Otherwise only Push and Pop requests are used.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.